manningcj2720-gt/CSC485-Sp26/Class Materials/Commit_or_Revert_Stories/mystery_story.md

 Just when things seemed straightforward, new evidence complicated the case.

 ## Investigation
-Decisions must be made about which clues to follow and which to ignore.
+Decisions must be made about which clues to follow and which to ignore, however the detective on the case was not helpful to the investigation.

 ## The Outcome
 The mystery is far from resolved.
 What will happen next?